profgaelle/profgaelle-website2020/content/project/hcwvax/index.md

 ---
 # Project title.
-title: "Healthcare workers and flu vaccination"
+title: Healthcare workers and flu vaccination

 # Date this page was created.
 date: "2016-12-27T00:00:00"